MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C++/README.md

 data structure can be easily understand by using C++ language

 C++ is a general purpose, case-sensitive, free-form programming language that supports object-oriented, procedural and generic programming.
+C++ introduces Object-Oriented Programming, not present in C. Like other things, C++ supports the four primary features of OOP: encapsulation, polymorphism, abstraction, and inheritance.
+C++ got the OOP features from Simula67 Programming language
+As C++ is close to C, C# and Java, it makes it easy for programmers to switch to C++ or vice versa.
+Difference between C and C++